ethanMaxm/HomeworkSorter/README.md

 To move files based off of their name return to the main menu and select "Move Files Via Name."
 Then select add download folder, the new path, then select the folder you would like to move files from.
 Then click on the button with that folders name and click new paths to select the folder you want files to be moved to.
 Then click on the new button to add a substring that the file names should contain.
 Note: if the source folder and destination folder have the same name something will break.
 This will also happen if two destination folders have the same name and the same source folder, or if two source folders have the same name.

 To actually move the files either wait up to a minute or click the move files button.
 The move all files button moves all files from the source folder to the destination folder that have the substring in their name.
-The move files (not all) will only do this for all files added since the last time it was ran.
+The move files (not all) will only do this for all files added since the last time it was run.